What's My Chinese Zodiac Sign?

 Discover your animal, element, and polarity with our free Chinese zodiac calculator

-The Chinese zodiac is a 12-year cycle in which each year is associated with one of 12 animals and one of 5 elements — giving 60 unique combinations.
-Unlike Western astrology, which uses the tropical solar calendar, the Chinese zodiac uses the lunisolar calendar and marks each new year at Lichun (立春, "Start of Spring"), around February 4th.
+The Chinese zodiac is a 12-year cycle in which each year is associated with one of 12 animals and one of 5 elements, giving 60 unique combinations.
+Unlike Western astrology, which uses the tropical solar calendar, the Chinese zodiac follows the Chinese calendar: the popular reckoning turns each year at Chinese New Year, while Chinese astrology marks the new year at Lichun (立春, "Start of Spring"), which falls on February 3, 4, or 5 depending on the year.

 Important: If you were born in January or early February, your Chinese zodiac year may differ from your birth year.
 Our calculator handles this Lichun boundary automatically.